lorenzoPazuzu/polyknob/README.md

 ### Make everything work

-With the codegiven in the repo, the communication is set through socket in your local host.
+With the code given in the repo, the communication is set through socket in your local host.
 In order to serve the Arduino (encoder) download the repository, set up the communication running  `node server.js` in your erminal then start the application through  `npm run start`

 ![](imgs/ezgif.com-video-to-gif.gif)